sunilrathod098/ToDos-Management/Documentation_Of_Project.md

   - **middleware/**
     - `auth.js`              # Middleware for JWT authentication and securing routes
     - `jwt_secret_key.js`    # Contains the secret key for JWT signing

   - `server.js`              # Main server file for setting up Express, middleware, and routes
   - `.env`                   # Environment variables (database connection, JWT secret)
   - `package.json`           # Project metadata and dependencies
   - `.gitignore`             # Specifies files and folders to be ignored by Git
   - `README.md`              # Documentation for the project, including setup and usage instructions
+  - `Documentation.md`       # Here a documentaion of overview of project and setup and how to use what are we want all instructons in this doc.

 ## Conclusion
 - Overall, this Todo application is designed with user experience, security, and functionality in mind.